madcitymultimedia/wpseo-woocommerce/README.md

 #### Other

+* Only shows the _word complexity_ and the _keyphrase distribution_ assessments on Product pages when Yoast SEO Premium is also activated.
 * Bumps the minimum required version of Yoast SEO to 20.6.
 * Drops compatibility with PHP 5.6, 7.0 and 7.1.
 * Sets the WordPress tested up to version to 6.2.